Opposition to Mormonism-Facts, Fiction or Opinions

 The Church of Jesus Christ of Latter-Day Saints claims and testifies that it is the only true and living church on the earth and that Jesus Christ stands at the head of it.
 The priesthood order and authority that administers the covenants of the gospel of Jesus Christ and salvation is found it it.

-Some critically minded people just can't seem to accept the fact that even the Lord's church is full of imperfect people as leaders and members or that events and practices they don't agree with have occurred in its history.
+Some critically minded people just can't seem to accept the fact that even the Lord's church is full of imperfect people.
+Leaders and members alike are such and that events and practices they don't agree with have occurred in its history.
 Even so by what authority do they judge?
 Only with their opinions and false judgements.

-Mainstream Christian churches often start when person feels the desire to start a congregation.
+Mainstream Christian churches often start when person feels the desire to form a congregation or to depart from another congregation.
 They may disagree with another or current pastor or for occupational reasons seek to proclaim their version of biblical Christianity.
-They may even call it an anointing to give it a real spiritual spin.
-They simply meld into another of the hundreds of thousands of Christian factions.
+They sometimes claim that they have received an anointing even though it is just their own claim.
+They simply meld into another of the tens of thousands of sectarian Christian factions.

 To assume that thousands of different churches can somehow be authorized to teach differing opinions because they can open a Bible and read it certainly seems to be a contradiction of truth.